 What About After Retirement?

-Until and including Robert Armstrong - Cabinet Secretary 1979-87 - retired mandarins did not talk about their time in office, nor did they comment on the performance of later governments.
+Up to and including Robert Armstrong - Cabinet Secretary 1979-87 - retired mandarins did not talk about their time in office, nor did they comment on the performance of later governments.
 Armstrong, it was said, strongly believed that civil servants should remain silent to the grave.
 His successors have generally also refrained from commenting on their time in office but have increasingly been willing to criticise subsequent governments - especially over Brexit preparations.
-These instances are not included in the following examples of comments by serving civil servants and others, and retired officials commenting on their time in office..
+These instances are not included in the following examples of comments by serving civil servants and others, and retired officials commenting on their time in office.

 Although the following notes suggest (I think correctly) that there has recently been more 'speaking out' than in previous decades, it is certainly not an entirely new phenomenon.
 Sir George Murray may not have gone public but, as Permanent Secretary to the Treasury, he wrote to former Prime Minister Lord Roseberry in 1908 inciting him to oppose the current Chancellor's budget !!